zapier/tfbuddy/docs/usage.md

       - terraform/staging/**/*.tf
       - terraform/staging/{foo,bar}/**
       - terraform/staging/**/[^0-9]*
-    # Merge MR once all workspaces have been applied.
+    # Merge PR/MR once all workspaces have been applied.
 This is enabled by default, and can be disabled globally by setting TFBUDDY_ALLOW_AUTO_MERGE to false
     autoMerge: true
 ```

-TF Buddy uses [doublestar](https://github.com/bmatcuk/doublestar#about) for its path matching.
-In the example above, the following directories/files would be watched:
+TFBuddy uses [doublestar](https://github.com/bmatcuk/doublestar#about) for its path matching.
+In the example above, the
+following directories/files would be watched:

 * `terraform/$ENV` - anything that is a direct child of `terraform/production` or `terraform/staging`
 * `terraform/production/**` - anything that has `terraform/production` as an ancestor
 * `terraform/staging/**/*.tf` - any Terraform files that have `terraform/staging` as an ancestor
 * `terraform/staging/{foo,bar}/**` - anything that has `terraform/staging/foo` or `terraform/staging/bar` as an ancestor
-* `terraform/staging/**/[^0-9]*` - anything that has `terraform/staging` as an ancestor and does _not_ start with an integer
+* `terraform/staging/**/[^0-9]*` - anything that has `terraform/staging` as an ancestor and does _not_ start with an
+  integer